Singa-pirate/greyctf24-writeup/crypto/filter_plaintext/README.md

 The server also uses AES CBC mode with the secret key above and a different IV to encrypt the flag.
 It displays the new IV and the encrypted flag to user.

-<h3>Analysis & Applrach</h3>
+<h3>Analysis & Approach</h3>

-To my knowledge, AES CBC mode cannot be cracked unless we have the key.
-So our goal is to find the secret key.
+To my knowledge, AES CBC mode cannot be cracked easily unless we have the key or a padding oracle.
+Without a padding oracle, our goal is to find the secret key.

 Notice that we have a decryption oracle - we can self-define any ciphertext to be decrypted.
 Of course, we can try to send the encrypted key, which will be decrypted to the key.
 However, this oracle is not that kind - any original block of the key will be filtered and not sent to us.